jfdelnero/HxCModPlayer/STM32/STM32F1XX/readme.txt

 You just need to connect a RC circuit to filter the MOSI and connect it to a an headphone or an amplifier.

-The SPI controller to use can be changed in the buildconf.h file.
+The SPI controller to use and the delta sigma / SPI frequency can be changed in the buildconf.h file.
+(CONFIG_SPI_PORT and CONFIG_SPI_CLK_DIV)

 At the end of the build process the .bin firmware file and the mod file to play are concatened together.
 You can add mods files into the "mods"